Block Threads

 The scale is real.
 Meta announced in June 2026 that Threads had reached 500 million monthly active users.
 It is not a tiny side app anymore.
 It is a massive social feed connected to Instagram identity, creators, brands, communities, and news cycles.

 Fella blocks the habit, not your account.
 You do not have to delete Threads or Instagram.
-Add Threads to Fella, keep it locked by default, use your one 5-minute emergency unlock when you genuinely need access, and let the app lock again automatically.
+Add Threads to Fella, keep it locked by default, use your one 5-minute emergency unlock per session when you genuinely need access, and let the app lock again automatically.

 The feed is ranked for attention.
 Meta explains that the Threads feed uses an AI system to select and rank posts.
 That means the app is not just showing what you asked for.
 It is constantly choosing what it thinks will keep you reading, replying, and checking what happened next.